johananl/simple-cm/README.md

 A worker receives commands, or "operations", from the master, executes them against the remote host and reports back the results.

 The system currently supports *one master* and an *arbitrary number of workers*.
+The master operates in a job-like fashion, that is - it executes all the work, stores the results then exits.
+Further work may be done to turn the master into a *service* and add a client which communicates with the master and serves as a UI.

 ### Communication